roadsnail/Pi-ve/README.md

 The Node-RED dashboard Web page offers full control of CH and HW with up to 8 programmable 'On' periods per day plus Override/Boost functions.

-In addition, the Pi-ve may be controlled using MQTT commands OR HTTP Requests from an external system (eg. A Home Automation platform).
+In addition, the Pi-ve may be controlled using MQTT commands OR HTTP Requests from an external system (eg. A Home Automation platform or phone/tablet app).

 ![Pi-ve_1](https://user-images.githubusercontent.com/24318993/116269807-6c4e9180-a776-11eb-95e4-f6336ae7906d.png)